GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 ---

 - If you want to sort the list by the oldest registration date, set `Descending` to `"no"` to sort the list by the oldest registration date (ascending order).
-- After setting up, click `Close` to close this sub-dialog.
+- When you are done, click `Close` to close this sub-dialog.

 ---